syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/gauge-pointers.md

 documentation: ug
 ---

-# Pointers in ASP.NET MVC Circular Gauge Control
+# Pointers in Circular Gauge Control

 Pointers are used to indicate values on the axis.
 Value of the pointer can be modified using the [value](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.CircularGauge.CircularGaugePointer.html#Syncfusion_EJ2_CircularGauge_CircularGaugePointer_Value) property.